nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 - The recorder reads the data in the `input` receiver queue, uses `StdEntitySerializer` to convert the received `nvidia::gxf::Tensor` to a binary stream, and outputs to the `/tmp/tensor_out.gxf_[index|entities]` location specified in the parameters.
 - The `scheduler` component, while not explicitly connected to the application-specific entities, performs the orchestration of the components discussed in the [Data Flow and Triggering Rules](#data-flow-and-triggering-rules).

 Note the use of the `component_serializer` in our newly built recorder.
-This component is declared separately in the entity
+This component is declared separately in the following entity:

 ```YAML
 - name: entity_serializer
   type: nvidia::holoscan::stream_playback::VideoStreamSerializer   # inheriting from nvidia::gxf::EntitySerializer
   parameters:
     component_serializers: [component_serializer]
 ```
-and passed into `MyRecorder` via the `serializer` parameter which we exposed in the {ref}`extension development section (Declare the Parameters to Expose at the Application Level) <declare-the-parameters-to-expose-at-the-application-level>`.
+This is then passed into `MyRecorder` via the `serializer` parameter, which we exposed in the {ref}`extension development section (Declare the Parameters to Expose at the Application Level) <declare-the-parameters-to-expose-at-the-application-level>`.

 ```YAML
 - type: MyRecorder
   parameters: